-Additionally, in all ten major Bibles versions used for comparison purpose in this series, the word achlamah is translated "amethyst" with the NLT adding that it was the color purple.
+Additionally, in all major Bible translations used for comparison purpose in this series, the word achlamah is translated "amethyst" with the NLT adding that it was the color purple.

-The twelfth foundation gemstone used in the New Jerusalem (Revelation 21:20) is called in the Greek amethustos (Strong's #G271), which is used only in this verse in the entire New Testament.
+The twelfth foundation gemstone used in the New Jerusalem (Revelation 21:20) is called in the Greek amethustos (Strong's #G271), which is used only in this verse.
 It means a rock that is believed to prevent intoxication or make someone "not drunk."
-Strong's translates this word as "amethyst" and Thayer's lexicon states the word refers to an amethyst that has both a violet and purple color.
-All ten Bibles used in this series also translate this Greek word as this precious stone.
+Strong's and Thayer's Lexicon translates this word as "amethyst," with Thayer's adding it has both a violet and purple color.

-Anciently, it was believed that any intoxicating liquid drunk from a cup composed of this gem would render the drink unable to cause someone to be drunk.
+Anciently, it was believed that any intoxicating liquid drunk from a cup composed of amethyst would render the drink unable to cause someone to be drunk.
 Amulets made of the rock were also worn to counteract the effects of wine.
-In the Middle Ages, the amethyst was considered a pious gem and used by the Church.
+In the Middle Ages, it was considered a pious gem and used by the Church.

-In the fifteenth century, amethyst was believed to control evil thoughts, make a person generally smarter and give them the ability to be a shrewd in business.
+In the fifteenth century A.D., amethyst was believed to control evil thoughts, make a person generally smarter and give them the ability to be a shrewd in business.
 It also, according to legend, gave soldiers the ability not to be harmed in battle and be victorious over their enemies.
-It also was believed to aid those in capturing wild animals (Curious Lore of Precious Stones, page 58).
+It was also believed to aid those in capturing wild animals (Curious Lore of Precious Stones, page 58).